 Is using BitTorrent and other p2p networks to view and download files illegal?

-Unfortunately using BitTorrent and other peer-to-peer networks to view files probably does constitute copyright infringement.
+Unfortunately using BitTorrent and other peer-to-peer networks to view files may constitute copyright infringement.
 You should never download anything unless the site clearly states that you can share and view those materials for free.

 So, what should you do?